MXP2095onetechguy/BKMTMEdit/README.md

 ##### Why does it say that the platform theme is broken

 Find the code that will enable the platform theme and uncomment it.
 Build the project and see the problem.

+##### Why is there Jetty and why is the variable called MJFX eventhough the editor is called TxEditor

+The editor component originally used is [Monaco-Editor](https://github.com/microsoft/monaco-editor "The editor that powers VS-Code (Visual Studio)") and it uses service workers and you know they need to come from https or http, so Jetty for it.
+But there is a problem with the webview and I ended up replacing it with [RSyntaxTextArea](https://github.com/bobbylight/RSyntaxTextArea "Nice component btw").
+Jetty and MJFX is the remains of that.